usehenri/henri/README.md

 ## Want to help?

- - Submit issues, pull request, anything!
+ - Submit issues, pull requests, anything!

 ## Thanks to the following and their contributors